Tile vs Hardwood in the Kitchen (Pros & Cons)

 Hardwood in the Kitchen Pros & Cons

-Pros: Hardwood flooring is an awesome chose of flooring in kitchens, some of the pros for choosing Hardwood flooring is as follows.
+Pros: Hardwood flooring is an awesome choice for kitchens.
+Some of the pros of choosing Hardwood flooring are as follows.

 Hardwood Flooring is easy to clean and maintain.
-The flooring typically only needs a sweep and light wood cleanser to give optimal results.
+It typically only needs a sweep and a light wood cleanser to achieve optimal results.

 Hardwood flooring is also highly durable.
-It can really stand up to the tests of time and can have a lifetime of more than 100 years.
+It can withstand the tests of time and last more than 100 years.

-Additionally the hardwood flooring option is compatible with pretty much any type of design you can imagine.
+Additionally, the hardwood flooring option is compatible with pretty much any design you can imagine.

-There are a wide assortment of species of woods to choose from as well as different stains that can be used on the flooring.
+There is a wide assortment of species of wood to choose from, as well as different stains that can be used on the flooring.

 Cons: Unfortunately just like with the tile flooring, there are a few downsides to hardwood flooring.
 Some of the cons are as follows.